WPMedia/engine-theme-sdk/README.md

 ## How To Publish

 1. Pull the latest `staging` branch.

-`git checkout staging`
+    - `git checkout staging`

-`git fetch -a`
+    - `git fetch -a`

 2. Branch off the `staging` branch

-`git checkout -b PEN-[jira ticket num]-[brief description of feature]`
+    - `git checkout -b PEN-[jira ticket num]-[brief description of feature]`

-3. Do the work (heh).
-Commit as you go, which will run the linter and tests.
+3. Do the work, commit as you go, which will run the linter and tests.

-4. Make pull request using GitHub against the `staging` branch.
-Get approval for your pr on your feature branch.
+4. Make pull request using GitHub against the   staging` branch.

+    - Get approval for your pr on your feature branch.

 5. Merge into `staging` branch.

-`npm version prerelease --preid=beta`
+    - `npm version prerelease --preid=beta`

- `npm publish --tag beta`
+    - `npm publish --tag beta`

-6. Go to new theme feature pack's `blocks.json`.
-Change your engine block to the @beta release in the blocks list (eg, "@wpmedia/header-nav" -> "@wpmedia/header-nav@beta").
-Make a pr against the news theme repo making that change to the `master` branch.
-Then publish that change using deployment strategy to the staging environment (corecomponents prod is a staging env).
-Alert quality assurance stakeholder that the change has been published.
+6. Go to new theme feature pack's `blocks.json`
+    - Change your engine block to the `@beta` release in the blocks list (eg, `"@wpmedia/header-nav"` -> `"@wpmedia/header-nav@beta"`).
+    - Make a pr against the news theme repo making that change to the `master` branch.
+    - Then publish that change using deployment strategy to the `staging` environment (corecomponents prod is a `staging` env).
+    - Alert quality assurance stakeholder that the change has been published.

-7. After design qa and qa approval, make a pull request from the staging branch to the master branch.
+7. After design qa and qa approval, make a pull request from the `staging` branch to the `master` branch.
 (Should we make a new pr for just your staging changes?)

-8. Once the pr has been approved, merge your feature staging branch to master.
-Then, in master, you can publish against what's changed.
+8. Once the pr has been approved, merge your feature staging branch to `master`.
+    - In master, you can publish against what's changed.
 (This could be done at the end of a sprint.)

-`npm publish`
+    - `npm publish`

+### **Resources**

 [Read more](https://docs.npmjs.com/adding-dist-tags-to-packages) about dist tags via npm.

+## Install

+Engine SDK components are written in React and Typescript, and its stories are written in [MDX Format](https://storybook.js.org/docs/formats/mdx-syntax/).
+It requires Storybook version 6.0.0-beta.26 and up.

+Add Engine SDK to your project.

+`npm install --save @wpmedia/engine-theme-sdk`

+Add to your `blocks.json`.

+`@wpmedia/engine-theme-sdk@version`

+### Local Development

+You can test Engine SDK components locally by adding the following properties to yout blocks.json:
+-  `"useLocal": true`
+-  `"useLocalEngineSDK": true`

+## Deploy to ALC

+Engine Theme SDK automatically deploys to ALC.
+Engine SDK documentation is available [here](https://staging.arcpublishing.com/alc/docs/storybooks/engine-theme-sdk/?path=/story/intro--page).
+To update the documentation on Arc Learning Center you have to upload it to S3 by following these steps:
+1. Run `npm run build-storybook` on `engine-theme-sdk`.
+This will generate a static storybook build in `/storybook-static`.
+2. Open the [WP-ARC AWS Console](https://console.aws.amazon.com/s3/buckets/arc-learning-center-static/docs/?region=us-east-1&tab=overview#) (you might need to authenticate with OKTA first).
+3. Go to `storybooks`, then `engine-theme-sdk` and click on `Upload`.
+4. Upload your files to replace the contents of `engine-theme-sdk` with your new build.
+Make sure to include the `sb_dll` folder generated in the build.
+5. Click on `Next` and go through the uploading process with the default settings.
+6. After a minute your changes will be live on [ALC](https://staging.arcpublishing.com/alc/docs/storybooks/engine-theme-sdk/?path=/story/intro--page).

 ## License